 BaaS vendors deliver data protection as a service by hosting the backup software and the primary backup repository in privately operated or public cloud data centers.
 The backup infrastructure, including backup software and backup servers and storage, is managed by the BaaS vendor.
 Customers are still responsible for implementing backup policies and performing recovery tasks, but are not responsible for the day-to-day maintenance and operation of the backup system.

-Gartner defines document management as the tools and practices used to capture, store, process, and access documents and content in support of personal, team and enterprise needs.
-It is used for a wide range of collaborative and operational purposes, enabling the digital workplace, content collaboration, content-centric processes, content services for enterprise applications and content governance.
-Gartner estimates that 70% to 80% of enterprise information is unstructured, posing a significant challenge for organizations that must unlock the potential and mitigate the risks of content.
-Document management tools are critical to enterprise application strategies that need to support unstructured information or content.
+Gartner defines document management as the tools and practices used to capture, store, process and deliver documents and information in support of personal, team and enterprise needs.
+Gartner estimates that 70% to 90% of enterprise data is unstructured, posing a significant challenge for organizations that need to unlock its potential using AI and also mitigate the risks of poor information governance.
+Document management platforms are critical to enterprise application strategies that require AI-ready, unstructured data (aka enterprise content).